jaydenc3399/sep10-freedom-project/blog/entry04.md

 ---

-I changed the border radius animtaion duration and iteration.
+I changed the border radius animation duration and iteration.
 After altering the radius the shape turned from a circle to a sort of square and when it bounces it goes to a rectangle, the iteration count I changed the three second to infinite which is what I learned on free code camp lessons.
 This made it so that the animation would play an infinite amount of times.
-The last thing I changed around was the animtaion duration, in the beginning I thought it was too slow so I chnaged it to a faster speed using 0.5s instead of three seconds.
+The last thing I changed around was the animation duration, in the beginning I thought it was too slow so I changed it to a faster speed using 0.5s instead of three seconds.

 ---

-Another part that I changed from the orignal code was the keyframes.
+Another part that I changed from the original code was the keyframes.
 At first I did not know what they really were but by changing the numbers around I was able to figure out what the keyframes do.
 This is what the code for the keyframes look like after I changed the numbers inside the keyframe.

 ```CSS
 @keyframes bounce{